williamouyang/okta.github.io/docs/api/rest/authn.md

 #### Primary Authentication

 The entry point into the authorization flow is a simple POST to the /api/v1/authn endpoint with the user's credentials.
+This entry point is the same for several use cases.
 Optionally, the request can contain some client context and relay state.

 {:.api .api-operation}